Menu

 At Gade Valley, our Nursery is led by an experienced, qualified teacher and as such, we pride ourselves on delivering a high quality education experience that helps to prepare children for school life.

-We currently (2023/24) provide 15 hour morning and afternoon Nursery sessions 5 days per week during term times.
+We currently (2023/24) provide flexible Nursery sessions 5 days per week during term times.
+15 hours funding can be used over 5 mornings or 2.5 days (2 full days and 1 morning session).
 In addition, we are pleased to offer 30 hour funded and non-funded places during term times.

 Nursery Session Times